 Major triads chart

-With this formula in mind, here are some other examples of Major triads in the chart below.
+With this formula in mind, here is chart of the 12 Major triad chords.

 |Major triad chord||1||3||5|

 |D Major triad||D||F#||A|

 |E Major triad||E||G#||B|